Frequently Asked Questions

 Is health insurance included?

-No, and the Academy requires each Rome Prize winner and accompanying persons to have health insurance coverage and hospitalization insurance, including major medical.
+No. The Academy requires each Rome Prize winner and accompanying persons to have health insurance coverage and hospitalization insurance, including major medical.
 Proof of insurance must be provided before the residency begins.

 May I bring my pet?